Erika Uyterhoeven: Political career

+Massachusetts House

 In 2020, Uyterhoeven ran to replace retiring incumbent Denise Provost as the member of the Massachusetts House of Representatives 27th Middlesex district.
 Running as a self-described democratic socialist, Uyterhoeven's successful campaign emphasized support for increased government transparency.

 She previously organized with Momentum, a socialist organization in the United Kingdom.
 Uyterhoeven is a member of the Democratic Socialists of America (DSA).

 Uyterhoeven ran successfully reelection in the 2022 election, after successfully winning the nomination against a primary challenger.
 Her campaign literature cited endorsements from the Massachusetts Nurses Association, the Massachusetts Teachers Association, Reproductive Equity Now, Massachusetts AFL-CIO, SEIU Local 509, Somerville Municipal Employees Assoc., United Auto Workers, IBEW 2222, Boston DSA, Massachusetts Sierra Club, Progressive Massachusetts, and LIUNA (Laborers International Union North America).